-The cycle data can be checked without using LG Monitoring View (LGMV) Diagnostic Software by pushing the tact switch for most models.
+For Multi F LMU18HV, LMU24HV, and LMU600HV outdoor units, the cycle data can be checked without using LG Monitoring View (LGMV) Diagnostic Software by pushing TACT-SW1.
 See below for the types of cycle information that will be displayed in LGMV.
 After first page is displayed, the second page will be subsequently displayed.

-Protect fingers / hands with a non-conducting material before pushing the tact switch.
+Protect fingers / hands with a non-conducting material before pushing TACT-SW1.
 There is risk of physical injury or death due to electric shock.